deepcerulean/passive_record/README.md

 ### Explicit Relations

-  Parent models decorated with `has_many :children` gain a `parent.children` instance which directly returns a PassiveRecord relation object, which has the following public interface:
+  Parent models which declare `has_many :children` gain a `parent.children` instance that returns an explicit PassiveRecord relation object, which has the following public interface:

   - `parent.children.all`
   - `parent.children.each` enumerates over `parent.children.all`, giving `parent.children.count`, `parent.children.first`, etc.